GeekTrainer/help-desk-bot-lab/Node/exercise4-KnowledgeBase.md

     };
     ```

-1. Open the app.js file you've obtained from the previous exercise.

-1. Update  **app.js** with the following code in the *require* section to instanciate the previous created module.
-Alternatively, you can open the file from the [exercise3-LuisDialog](./exercise3-LuisDialog) folder.

-1. Define a constant named azureSearch, and another constant named azureSearchQuery as follow, replacing the *{AzureSearchAccountName}* with the Acount name of the Azure Search you created in task 2 and *{AzureSearchKey}* with the key value you obtain also in task 2.
+1. In **app.js** add the following code in the upper section to instantiate the search client.
+Replace the *{AzureSearchAccountName}* placeholder with the Azure Search acount name and the *{AzureSearchKey}* with the key value.

     ```javascript
     const azureSearch = require('./azureSearchApiClient');

     const azureSearchQuery = azureSearch({
-        searchName: process.env.AZURE_SEARCH_ACCOUNT || 'AzureSearchAccountName',
+        searchName: process.env.AZURE_SEARCH_ACCOUNT || '{AzureSearchAccountName}',
         indexName: process.env.AZURE_SEARCH_INDEX || 'knowledge-base-index',
-        searchKey: process.env.AZURE_SEARCH_KEY || 'AzureSearchKey'
+        searchKey: process.env.AZURE_SEARCH_KEY || '{AzureSearchKey}'
     });
     ```

-## Task 4: Update the LUIS Model to Include the ExploreKnowledgeBase Intent

-In this task you will add a new Intent to LUIS to handle the instruction to explorer the Knowledge Base you created in the Azure Portal.

-1. Sign in on the [LUIS Portal](https://www.luis.ai/).
-Edit the App you created on Exercise 3.

-1. Click on *Intents* on the left and next click on the *Add Intent* button, type **ExploreKnowledgeBase** as the *Intent name* and then add the following Utterances:

-    * explore knowledge base

-    * explore hardware

-    * find me articles about hardware

-1. Click on the *Save* button.

-1. Click on the *Publish App* link on the left.
-Click on the *Train* button and when it finish, click on the *Publish* button.

-## Task 5: Update the Bot to Display the Articles Categories Available in the Search Index

-In this task you will add a dialog which will catch the *Intent* you just created and call *Azure Search* endpoint.

-1. In the **app.js**, add the **ExploreKnowledgeBase** handler to retrieve the Facets, just after the *SubmitTicket* dialog.
+1. Add the *ExploreKnowledgeBase* dialog handler to retrieve articles for a category, just after the *SubmitTicket* dialog.

     ```javascript
     bot.dialog('ExploreKnowledgeBase', [